There are few things more aggravating than buying a

 Weeding out bad new cars

-Poor marks for JD Power is a bad sign.
-It specializes in collecting car owners’ opinions about a new car’s reliability and safety, and the experiences they report can warn you off lemons.
+JD Poweris a bad sign.
+It specializes in collecting car owners’ opinions about a new car's reliability and safety, and the experiences they report can warn you off lemons.

 A poor showing with Consumer Reports is also something to pay attention to.
 They pay for their testing through membership fees, and this makes them independent enough to go hard on a car.
 Over the years, people have learned that their findings can be relied on.